minibolt-guide/minibolt/guide/bonus/system/ssh-keys.md

   $ sudo sshd -t
   ```

-* Restart the SSH daemon, then exit your session
+* Restart the SSH daemon

   ```sh
   $ sudo systemctl restart sshd
   ```

+* Type `exit` or `logout` to finish the session

 * Log in again with user "admin"

 You can no longer log in with a password.
 User "admin" is the only user that has the necessary SSH keys, no other user can log in remotely.
-You can follow the guide where you left it by clicking [here](../../system/configuration.md#system-update).
+You can follow the guide where you left it by clicking [here](../../system/configuration.md#system-update)

 🚨 **Backup your SSH keys!**